maggie4cn/Customer-Reviews-API/README.md

 # Customer Reviews API
-Customer Reviews API is a REST API that supports the customer reviews section a product page in an ecommerce application.
+Customer Reviews API is a REST API that supports the customer reviews section in product page in an ecommerce application.
 This API supports operation for writing and listing reviews and comments for products.

 Built both Mongo DB and MySQL part of persistence layer for the REST API that supports writteing and listing customer reviews in an ecommerce application.